TRUSTED BY OVER 82,000 GROWING BUMPS

 3. Allow your shoulder and head to follow, moving down towards the floor as your hand reaches through.

-5. Hold and then relax and repeat for 5 reps each side.
+5. Hold and then relax and repeat for 5 reps on each side.

 Woman Demonstrating How To Perform Thread The Needle Stretch